>TOPICS

 Punishment for disobedient women

 Therefore, often, higher-caste women who have crossed these barriers are banned from their own families.
-Even ‚revenge‘ killings have often occurred.
+Even revenge killings have occurred.
 Higher-caste men, on the other hand, often abuse casteless women sexually or have affairs with them and subsequently abandon them.
 But marriages between higher-caste men and lower-caste women are also quite common.

 When Dalits dare to defend themselves against discrimination or insist on compliance with existing laws, caste Hindus often punish them by the rape of their wives.